 C. On September 16, 2005, based on a joint motion filed by the PARTIES, the COURT stayed the LITIGATION of this case and permitted the PARTIES to conduct early mediation before an experienced class action mediator, Hunter R. Hughes, III, Esquire.
 See, Dkt.
 38. During the next twelve months, the PARTIES exchanged extensive amounts of information and documents, conducted a significant investigation and undertook detailed legal and factual analyses of the claims and defenses.
 The information exchanged by the PARTIES included numerous declarations, payroll records, daily time sheets, call center data showing the time that the technicians called in to report the completion of the last job of the day, and work orders showing the jobs performed by the SSTs and individuals who were employed by MASTEC'S Broadband Division in California and were responsible for residential consumer cable installations, repairs, or servicing (hereinafter referred to as "RCTs").
-The PARTIES also conducted interviews of each other's witnesses in order to create a detailed individualized damage model for all putative class members.
 The PARTIES conducted four days of face to face mediation and negotiations and numerous telephonic negotiations.
 After extensive arms-length bargaining, the PARTIES entered into this proposed SETTLEMENT AGREEMENT.
-The PARTIES enter into this SETTLEMENT AGREEMENT to resolve all claims by PLAINTIFFS and members of the SETTLEMENT CLASSES as defined in this SETTLEMENT AGREEMENT that they have or may have against Defendants, to avoid the uncertainties of going forward with class certification, summary judgment, trial or risks of appeal, to avoid further expenses, inconveniences and the distractions of burdensome and protracted litigation; and to obtain the covenants, releases, orders and judgments contemplated by this SETTLEMENT AGREEMENT and in order to achieve what the PARTIES believe is a fair, reasonable, adequate and final resolution of the claims being settled as set forth herein.
+The PARTIES entered into this SETTLEMENT AGREEMENT to resolve all claims by PLAINTIFFS and members of the SETTLEMENT CLASSES as defined in this SETTLEMENT AGREEMENT to resolve all claims by PLAINTIFFS and portarcted litigation; and to obtain the covenants, releases, orders and judgments contemplated by this SETTLEMENT AGREEMENT and in order to achieve what the PARTIES believe is a fair, reasonable, adequate and final resolution of the claims being settled as set forth herein.